danieledapo/danieledapo.github.io/content/post/category-theory.md

 During my journey in category theory, I also learned why the point free notation is so named in Haskell.
-If you don't know what it is it's a style of writing fuctions where arguments are not explicitly mentioned.
+If you don't know what it is it's a style of writing functions where arguments are not explicitly mentioned.
 The main tool to achieve this is by using function composition.
 Here's an example

 ```haskell